 For the plague of frogs site, I might have one landing page for those who are not aware.
-If someone is aware I would use my home page as a landing page and use it to move them from the problem to consider various solutions.
-Those who are not aware of the problem would move from their landing page to the home page if they agree there is a problem and want to know more.
+For someone who is aware, a second landing page can move them from the problem to consider various solutions.
+Those not aware of the problem would move from the first landing page to the second if they want to know more.

 Step 2 and 3